-The guilt of Pilate’s frightened tolerance.
+The guilt of Pilate’s frightened toleration.

-The fruitful soil, of Pontus, the blue wave
+The fertile soil, Pontus, the blue wave

-In the song, their first homeland, their first step.
+In song, their first home, first step.

-Uprooting, thud of a thousand-year-old tree lying down!
+Uprooting, thud of a thousand-year-old fallen tree!

-A universal friendship and peace of nature!
+A universal friendship and peace!

 Anti-fascists, fight the injustice of the world!

-Heroes of Kalamaria, eternal requiem,
+Heroes of Kalamaria, requiem eternam you,